Violent Crimes

 How you are punished will depend on the type of crime involved, whether weapons were used, your previous criminal history, if any, and other relevant factors.
 If you are facing charges for a violent crime, do not hesitate to reach out to Ehrenworth Law, PLLC, today for experienced representation.

-Is Robbery Considered a Violent Crime in Virginia?
+Is Robbery Classified as a Violent Crime in Virginia?

 Yes, robbery is considered a violent crime in Virginia.
 It is a criminal offense involving the unlawful taking of another person's property through force, threat, or intimidation.
 The penalties for robbery in Virginia can be severe.
 Robbery is classified as a felony punishable by imprisonment for a term of five years to life and a fine of up to $2,500.
 If you have been arrested for robbery, our violent crimes attorney in Newport News is here to fight for you.